RKH-Eng/DC-Converter-Small-Signal-Average/README.md

 # DC Converter Small Signal Average

-This repository contains a MATLAB implementation of state-space averaging and small-signal linearization for a DC-DC Boost Converter, including parasitic resistances and diode voltage drop.
+This repository contains a MATLAB implementation of state-space averaging and small-signal linearization for a DC-DC Buck Converter, including parasitic resistances and diode voltage drop.

 ## Features
 - Calculates steady-state DC operating point